 GCP On-Demand billing applies per second, with a 60-second minimum requirement.
 On AWS it can be per second (with a 60-second minimum) or per hour, depending on the service.

 For example, AWS per-second billing applies to Amazon EC2, EBS volumes, EMR, AWS Batch, Lambda, Elastic GPUs, and Provisioned IOPS.
-Each service has a unique rate, so be sure to check each one’s pricing page to get the most up-to-date prices.
+Each service has a unique rate, so be sure to check its pricing page for the most up-to-date prices.

 The big difference here is that GCP applies this per-second billing to Windows, RedHat Enterprise Linux, and SUSE Enterprise Linux Server.
 AWS still bills per hour for Windows.